goliatone/cascade/README.md

 ```

 Confirm branch names, commands, labels, and notification targets before executing.
 Edit as needed.
+Cascade shows a discovery summary (workspace + GitHub results) and, unless `--yes`/`--non-interactive` is set, prompts for confirmation so you can deselect repositories before generation.

 #### 3. Plan the Rollout (Dry Run)